 I never thought I’d have to have an evacuation plan for my dog.
-Due to flooding and hurricanes, it seems now that’s something we all have to consider and prepare for.
+Due to flooding and hurricanes, it seems now that’s something we all have to consider and prepare for in Virginia Beach and other areas of Hampton Roads.
 Other issues that have happened recently in other areas are fires, earthquakes, and other disasters.
 Few of us consider our pets, and they end up being the last ones we think of.
-If you have pets this info will help you create an evacuation plan for your pets.
+If you have pets this info will help you create an evacuation plan for them.

 One adult needs to be given that responsibility.
 This frees up the other members from worrying or causing confusion when emotions may be high and when timing is crucial.